deeplearning540/software_setup/README.md

 You can also execute all code from the lesson notebooks

-* in your normal Python interactice shell
+* in your normal Python interactive shell
 * using the [ipython] interactive shell
 * put the code in normal Python scripts and run it